 Rocket: I'm encoutering quite a number of bands that could easily sound like they are from 90's alt-rock scene.
 Rocket is a fun band with thick but not heavy guitars.
 Not really poppy, but accessible and fun.

-Love Among The Mannequins: I first want to check them out because they were related to Meet Me In St. Louis.
+Love Among The Mannequins: I first wanted to check them out because they were related to Meet Me In St. Louis.
 Tobias Hayes, from MMISL, left.
 But still, I'm checking them out.

 After The Burial: {commentary to come}